joshourisman/django-tablib/README.rst

 Django Integration
 ------------------

+`django_tablib.views.export`
-django_tablib now provides a generic Django view to automatically export your querysets to an Excel spreadsheet.
+    django_tablib provides a generic Django view to automatically export your querysets to an Excel spreadsheet.
 In your urls.py::

     (r'^export/$', 'django_tablib.views.export', {
         'model': MyModel,
     })

+`django_tablib.views.generic_export`
     If you have many models to export you may prefer use the generic export view:

 #.
 Add the view to ``urlpatterns`` in ``urls.py``::